 If wasting time was a sport would you be a gold medallist?
-As it isn’t, you need a helpful solution to stop wasting time.
-Time is a finite resource and a valuable commodity you can never get back.
-If you unintentionally (or even intentionally) get sidetracked with an interesting but unimportant task, you have that nasty virus called wasting time.
-Maybe you know you have critical projects to work on, yet a seemingly urgent email or task pulls you away?
+As it isn’t, and your time is finite, and a valuable commodity you can never get back, it makes sense to use it wisely.
+If you unintentionally, or intentionally, get sidetracked with an interesting but unimportant task, you have that nasty virus called wasting time.
+Maybe you have critical projects to work on, yet a seemingly urgent email or task pulls you away?
 Suddenly, your deadline is looming, and you feel that all too familiar a sense of panic.
 Furthermore, this panic propels you into massive action as you have no option but to get it done?
 As a result, you are left wondering why you fall victim to this self-sabotaging pattern again, wasting time?
 Well, there is a reason for this.You waste time due to a phenomenon called the urgency effect.
 Click To Tweet

 You waste time due to a phenomenon called the urgency effect

-- Here are two questions to help you create better habits of implementation and to stop wasting time.
+- Use the following two questions to help you create additional habits of focus and avoid wasting time.

-While this might take some extra thinking time to get crystal clear, ultimately it will prevent wasting time.
-More importantly, it will help you spring into action.
+While this might take some extra thinking time to get crystal clear, the more you know what you want, what is important and what needs to be done, the more progress towards your goals you will make.
+More importantly, it will help you spring into action instead of wasting time procrastinating.

-- Use a system to help you sort your tasks.
 President Eisenhower created the Eisenhower matrix to help him prioritise his massive workload.
+Because he diligently used this process it became one of his keystone habits in his life.
 His matrix comprises of a square consisting of four boxes.
 At the top of the square are two labels:

 URGENT and NOT URGENT